Q: How do I set up the app for the first time?

 1. Try the fail-safe (noted at the top of the article). https://hiyahelp.zendesk.com/hc/en-us/articles/115014946588-Hiya-is-not-working-on-my-iPhone

 3. Ensure your device is subscribed to a texting plan and can receive short-code messages.
-Short code messages are often blocked at a carrier level for many phone line.
-This one sounds obvious, but we’ve had a few instances where users (and even one of our own developers!) had short-code text messages auto-disabled through their carrier.
+Short-code messages can be blocked at a carrier level for phone lines.
 If you aren’t receiving activation codes, it is worth a call to your carrier to ensure you’re supported.

 Q: Why am I not seeing “Hiya” in Settings>Phone>Call Blocking & Identification?

-Wait more than one hour after Hiya gets into a bad state.
+Wait at least one hour.
 Reboot the phone, then try to enable Hiya again and it should correct itself.
+If this doesn't work then try the fail-safe at the beginning of this article.

 Q: The Hiya widget doesn’t appear as a choice on Notifications.